 When Should You Learn Guitar?

-If you are worried you are too old, too young, too busy or too (insert other excuses here) I can tell you there is a good chance you are worried over nothing.
+If you are worried you are too old, too young, too busy, or too (insert other excuses here), I can tell you there is a good chance you are worried over nothing.
 I started playing when I was twelve, but many guitarists picked up the instrument much later in life.

 There are no limits, and there is no reason to impose illogical rules on yourself.
 Whether you are a youngster thinking of learning to play, or an older person who wants to fulfill a lifelong dream, don’t wait another minute!

 Starting guitar as a teen obviously has its advantages.
-Kids have an easier time learning just about anything, if they are willing to put in the work and be disciplined in their approach.
+Kids have an easier time learning just about anything if they are willing to put in the work and be disciplined in their approach.

-If you are put off starting guitar, thinking you are waiting for some perfect time, you may find that months, years and even decades have passed before you know it.
+If you put off starting guitar, thinking you are waiting for some perfect time, you may find that months, years, and even decades have passed before you know it.
 Many people look back and wish they had picked up the guitar years ago, and they are filled with regret.
 Don’t let that be you!

 So, when is the right time to learn to play guitar?
 The right time is now!

-Choosing Your First Instrument
+Choosing Your First Guitar

 One of the most confusing things about getting started is picking out your first guitar.
-If you don’t know much about the guitar things can get murky in a hurry.
+If you don’t know much about the guitar, things can get murky in a hurry.
 There are hundreds of choices out there, so how are you supposed to know what to do?

 Firstly, I always recommended going with a quality brand rather than some unknown guitar from a big-box store.
 Here are the three biggest reasons why: